Clint Peay: Club career

 Arena continued to turn to Peay when D.C.
 United of Major League Soccer (MLS) drafted him in the ninth round (90th overall) of the 1996 MLS Draft.
 In 1996, Peay saw time in twenty-four games, twenty-three, as United went to the MLS championship and the U.S. Open Cup title.
-Peay’s playing dropped significantly as in 1997 as he started only eight games.
+Peay's playing dropped significantly as in 1997 as he started only eight games.
 In 1998, it fell further as he played only 394 minutes in six games before United waived Peay on June 30, 1998.
-When Peay became available, the Charleston Battery of the U.S. Second Division, signed him.
+When Peay became available, the Charleston Battery of the USL First Division, signed him.
 He then played eight games with the Battery in 1998.
 At the end of the season, the Battery traded Peay to the Maryland Mania for first round 1999 draft pick.
 However, on May 13, 1999, D.C.
 United signed Peay, ironically as a discovery player.
 In 1999, Peay saw even fewer minutes than in 1998, a total of only 241 in five games.
 Then, during the 2000 pre-season, he tore the anterior cruciate ligament in his left knee.
 While he attempted to work himself back into playing condition, he realized he could not and retired on November 8, 2000.

-Following his retirement from playing professionally, Peay became United’s broadcast announcer.
+Following his retirement from playing professionally, Peay became United's broadcast announcer.

 Coaching

 On January 27, 2003, Georgetown University hired Peay as an assistant coach.
-In 2004, he moved to Davidson College as an assistant coach to the men’s soccer team.
+In 2004, he moved to Davidson College as an assistant coach to the men's soccer team.
 He held that position until 2008 when he moved to George Mason University as an assistant.
 After George Mason, he accepted the men's head coaching job at the University of Richmond, which he started effective February 1, 2009.

 In July 2012, Peay resigned from the men's head coaching job at Richmond to accept a position with the USMNT.
 In February 2019, Peay joined the North Carolina FC staff as an assistant coach to Dave Sarachan.

-On November 25 2019, Peay was announced as the first ever head coach of the newly formed Revolution II, starting competition in the USL-League One in the 2020 season.
+On November 25, 2019, Peay was announced as the first ever head coach of the newly formed Revolution II, starting competition in the USL-League One in the 2020 season.

-Family
+On September 12, 2023, Peay was announced as interim head coach of the New England Revolution, replacing Richie Williams who had been serving in the same role since August 1, 2023 when Bruce Arena was as placed on administrative leave by the team on amid allegations of "insensitive and inappropriate remarks".
+Peay recorded his first win as Revolution interim coach on September 30, 2023, in a 2–1 victory over Charlotte FC.

-Peay is married with three children.
+On December 19, 2023, the Revolution announced that it had appointed Caleb Porter as its head coach, taking over from Peay.
+On January 8, Peay was named as an assistant coach for the first team.